Summer Session Appointment Procedures

 Deadlines: Summer Appointment forms/transactions are due in Human Resources by the deadlines specified for the appropriate pay period.
 Please visit the MSU Payroll website for a listing of the HR form/transaction deadlines.

-Summer appointments and ammendments must be received in HR by September 30, 2019 and the link will become inactive on October 1, 2019.
+Summer appointments and amendments must be received in HR by September 30, 2020 and the link will become inactive on October 1, 2020.
 All forms must be submitted within the same tax reporting year.
-In addition, all appointments to be paid from the college-level summer school account must be submitted to HR by September 09, 2019.
-No charges to the college-level summer school account will be allowed after September 30, 2019.
+In addition, all appointments to be paid from the college-level summer school account must be submitted to HR by September 10, 2020.
+No charges to the college-level summer school account will be allowed after September 30, 2020.

 Forms/Transactions Electronic Routing: AY Summer appointment transactions and AN FAS forms, including attachments, utilizing a summer school account (account beginning with MSGP) is sent through the Dean's office to Human Resources via electronic workflow.
 Approval at the Department level is not built into the transaction for appointments paid on a summer school account; however, approval at the department level should be maintained within each department.